nfdi4cat/pid4cat-model/docs/open-data.md

 # Open Data

-We plan to make a PID metadata dump available as FAIR data in the future.

 ## PID Metadata Dump

 As part of our commitment to FAIR data principles, pid4cat will provide regular dumps of PID metadata.
 These dumps will: